Toyota Prius Plug-In review

 MPG, running costs & CO2

-Thanks to its 8.8kWh lithium-ion battery pack, Toyota claims the Prius Plug-In can drive for up to 39 miles before the petrol engine cuts in.
-Under the latest fuel economy tests, which are designed to be more representative of the real world, the Prius Plug-In could be capable of a headline-grabbing 235mpg.
+Thanks to its 8.8kWh lithium-ion battery pack, Toyota claims the Prius Plug-In can drive for up to 34 miles before the petrol engine cuts in.
+Under WLTP fuel economy tests, which are designed to be more representative of the real world, the Prius Plug-In is capable of a headline-grabbing figure of up to 217mpg.

 Such low emissions mean the Prius Plug-In is exempt from the London Congestion Charge and will almost certainly ensure cost savings if and when new tariffs and local charging zones are brought in over the coming years to tackle pollution.

-The battery pack can be fully charged in two hours using a 3.3kW Type II connecter, while using a standard household socket requires just over three hours.
+The battery pack can be fully charged in two hours using a home wallbox, while using a standard household socket requires just over three hours.
 A solar roof is also available for the Prius, charging the battery pack while the car is parked and supplying the on-board electrics with power as you drive.
 According to Toyota, it can add up to three miles of all-electric driving each day, working out to around 400 miles a year.

 Engines, drive & performance